 He has two antagonists.
-One is an evil alien named Yago, whose dark powers come from a braclet instead of an amulet.
-In the show’s bible he was explicitly compared to Lucifer.
+One is an evil alien named Yago, whose dark powers come from a bracelet instead of an amulet.
+In the show’s bible, he was explicitly compared to Lucifer.

 Final Note: This show was definitely a blink and you’ve missed it.
 It was only on for four episodes before ABC pulled the plug.
 I didn’t even know it existed until it showed up on Sci-Fi channel back when they were regularly showing episodes of She-Wolf of London.